hassanharoon86/simple_blog/README.md

 ### Overall Summary

 The implementation leverages Rails conventions for MVC architecture, with controllers managing requests, models handling data, and views rendering responses.
 Devise handles user authentication, providing secure and efficient user management.
 Bootstrap enhances the user interface with responsive design and pre-designed components.
+The use of polymorphic associations in the `Like` model provides flexibility, allowing likes to be associated with multiple types of objects.
 Request specs offer comprehensive testing of the application's behavior, covering the full request-response cycle and ensuring that all components work together as expected.
 Model specs validate that models are functioning correctly with respect to their attributes and associations.
 By using FactoryBot for test data creation, Faker for realistic data generation, and Shoulda Matchers for model validations and associations, the approach ensures a realistic and thorough testing process.
 This method provides confidence in the application's functionality and user experience, verifying that it meets the specified requirements and handles various scenarios effectively.